English at Holmwood School and Nursery

 During RWInc, children write every day, rehearsing out loud what they want to say, before spelling the words using the graphemes and ‘tricky’ words they know.
 They practise handwriting every day: sitting at a table comfortably, they learn correct letter formation and how to join letters speedily and legibly.
 Children’s composition (ideas, vocabulary and grammar) is developed by drawing on their own experiences and talking about the stories they read.

-Children in Year 2 who have finished RWInc phonics move to RWInc Literacy and Language.
-This programme teaches children to read, write and discuss texts with maturity.
-The programme teaches comprehension, vocabulary and grammar through reading and writing both fiction and non- fiction.
-Children write in a daily log book so writing becomes a habit, recording thoughts, ideas and reactions to the studied text.
+Children in Year 2 who have finished RWInc phonics move to RWInc Comprehension.
+This programme teaches children comprehension, vocabulary and grammar through daily activities following a simular structure to what children are used to in their phonics lessons.
 Thinking and discussion skills are practised through a daily ‘Big Question’ which children debate.

 Spelling